New York Times, Twitter hacked by Syrian group

 | SAN FRANCISCO

-SAN FRANCISCO Media companies, including the New York Times (NYT.N), Twitter and the Huffington Post, lost control of some of their websites Tuesday after hackers supporting the Syrian government breached the Australian Internet company that manages many major site addresses.
+SAN FRANCISCO Media companies, including the New York Times, Twitter and the Huffington Post, lost control of some of their websites Tuesday after hackers supporting the Syrian government breached the Australian Internet company that manages many major site addresses.

 The Syrian Electronic Army (SEA), a hacker group that has attacked media organizations it considers hostile to Syrian President Bashar al-Assad, claimed credit for the Twitter and Huffington Post hacks in a series of Twitter messages.

-Note: (This version of story removes incorrect reference to microsoft.com and yahoo.com as MelbourneIT customers in nineteenth paragraph)